🐝 SHIPPING 5€, FREE FROM 40€ - REST OF EUROPE 10€, FREE FROM 80€ 🐝

 But first … why are they so important?

-So… How can we help bees?
+And now… How can we help the bees?

 To collaborate with their preservation, there are a couple of measures we can take to make their habitat as healthy as possible: